hiimchrislim/Anaconda/README.md

 Mark Epstein

 My contributions included the move method, refactoring the code, and general test cases.
 I was originally tasked with the grow method as well however most of my work was channeled into moving the snake.
 This process was more difficult than I initially expected because it had to be done in the middle of the project i.e. inserted into an already existing structure.
 In order to pick up the slack I was also tasked with updating this README file.

+Dhaval Malhotra

+I contributed to the project by designing and writing the main GUI module (application.py).
+I implemented the title_screen(), play(), draw_grid(), and restart() method.
+The restart method restarts the game when it ends.
+In terms of the readme, I wrote the introduction for the game.
+Our group divided the work in even tasks, based on our project plan.
+We adhered to our project plan and took care of problems as they came up through effective communication.
+In terms of my contributions to the readme, I worked on writing the introduction

 # License <a name="license">